-El padron is essentially Spain’s population register, where the official addresses of all residents in Spain are recorded for the purpose of carrying out certain civil procedures, alongside the NIE number that is also required by foreigners.
-This guide explains what the padron is, what el padrón is used for in Spain and how to register on the padrón and get your padrón certificate.
+El padron is essentially Spain’s population register.
+Here, the official addresses of all residents in Spain are recorded for the purpose of carrying out certain civil procedures, alongside the NIE number that is also required by foreigners.
+This guide explains what the padron is, what el padrón is for, and how to register on the padrón and get your padrón certificate.

 Definition of el padrón

-In simple words, the padrón is a local certificate that you get when you register at the town hall in the area where you reside in Spain.
-The certificate for the padrón in Spanish is called ‘certificado de empadronamiento’.
+In simple words, the padrón is a local certificate you receive after registering at the town hall where you live.
+The certificate for the padrón in Spanish is the certificado de empadronamiento.

 If you have several properties in different cities in Spain, you can only be registered in one padrón system.

 The padrón in Spain has two main purposes: